m-decoster/iron-example/README.md

 ### Request handlers

 Now, let's have a look at the actual handlers.
-We will first create a struct that will obtain all handlers:
+We will first create a struct that will contain all handlers:

 ```rust
 pub struct Handlers {